dotnet/android/Documentation/guides/DotNet5.md

 keys.
 As a starting point, this would copy the output to a `publish` directory on disk.

-Down the road `dotnet run` would be used to launch applications on a device or emulator.
+`dotnet run` can be used to launch applications on a device or emulator via the `--project` switch:

+    dotnet run --project HelloAndroid.csproj

 [illink]: https://github.com/mono/linker/blob/master/src/linker/README.md